highchair/artinruins-com/_property/721-hope-st.md

 ### Last Tenant

 Davis Dairy occupied the ground-floor retail location of this home since we don’t know when — a long time.
 A fire on the third floor broke out in May, 2020, and forced the Jewish deli to close.
 They made the decision in February, 2021, not to reopen the retail store but to continue a wholesale business.

 #### Architecture

 The home is 2 and three-quarter stories (according to the tax records), with a rare double-gable roof line on the south side of the third floor.
 The north side of the third floor features a large dormer bay.
 It is wood frame construction with brown-stained wood shingle on the upper stories and concrete block facing on the commercial first floor.
 A storefront is diagonally placed (kitty-corner) on the northwest wall with a commercial plate glass window on the north and west sides.
 A large bay window is above the storefront on the second floor.

 ### Current Events

-In just the past few days the third floor of the house has been ripped off.
-The remaining structure looks like it will remain.
-Our gues is that someone plans to rebuild the third floor and prepare the home for rent again.
+In April the third floor and roof were ripped off and the structure was left open to the elements for about six weeks.
+At the end of May a new third floor was added, this time, with straight walls to create a full size third floor.
+No roof has been added yet.

 ### History

 Not much found yet.
 This side of town has not been documented in very early Sanborn Insurance Maps.
 The earliest map we could find so far with this house on the corner of Hope (early maps label it as East Street/Ave) and Braman was from [1920-1921, Volume 2, Sheet 85](//digitalsanbornmaps.proquest.com/browse_maps/40/8075/39395/41287/561123?accountid=7136){:target="_blank"}.

 Zillow and Realtor.com do not list this property for sale, and tax history shows the most recent sale as 2013.

 ### In the News